spacer

 Andrew Jackson

-Andrew Jackson was born in rural South Carolina, the son of impoverished Irish immigrants.
+Andrew Jackson was born in rural South Carolina on March 15, 1767, the son of impoverished Presbyterian Scotch-Irish immigrants.
 He received no formal education.

-Following the War for Independence, Jackson followed several occupations, studied law and became a public prosecutor in western North Carolina (present-day Tennessee) in the new community of Nashville.
+Andrew Jackson Following the War of Independence, Jackson followed several occupations, studied law and became a public prosecutor in western North Carolina (present-day Tennessee) in the new community of Nashville.
 Jackson became a land speculator and slave owner, who also developed a reputation for brawling.

 In 1791, Jackson married Rachel Robards.
 The couple mistakenly believed that her divorce from a previous husband had been finalized.
 It had not and the couple married again in 1794.
-Jackson was extremely protective of his wife and in 1806, killed another man in a duel stemming from uncomplimentary remarks.
+Jackson was extremely protective of his wife and in 1806, killed Charles Dickinson in a duel stemming from uncomplimentary remarks by Dickinson about both Jackson and his wife.
+Jackson fought two duels in his life and Dickinson as the only man he killed.

 In 1796, he became the first U.S. Representative from the state of Tennessee and later its first Senator.
 He returned to Tennessee and served as a state supreme court judge from 1798 to 1804.
 Jackson retired from the court and devoted his time to the development of his home, Hermitage, outside of Nashville.